 Chemical Biology (also offers an honors program)

-This specialization studies biology and the processes of life using the tools of chemistry and deals with topics ranging from understanding how biochemistry works to protein engineering and the engineering of biological systems.
+This specialization brings chemistry to biology and the processes of life using the tools of chemistry and deals with topics ranging from understanding how biochemical processes, to protein engineering and the engineering of biological systems.

 Science, Business and Policy